gr-APRS - A GNU Radio Block for Receiving APRS

 APRS RX RTL

 From gr-APRS/Examples/APRS_RX_RTL.grc.
-This examples utilizes the low cost RTL SDR dongle for receiving APRS signal on 144.390 Mhz (for usage on another frequency, please change the frequency in the grc).
+This example uses the low-cost RTL-SDR dongle to receive the APRS signal on 144.390 MHz (for another frequency, please change the frequency in the grc).

 APRS SCARD

 From gr-APRS/Examples/APRS_SCARD.grc.
-This examples utilizes the onboard sound card for the usage with a VHF Radio receiver.
+This example uses the onboard sound card with a VHF Radio receiver.
 Audio from the Radio SPK output should be fed into the MIC input of your soundcard.

 APRS AFSK Complete WAV

 From gr-APRS/TestScripts/APRS_AFSK_Complete_WAV.grc.
-This examples will decode AFSK audio files which included in gr-APRS/WAV.
+These examples will decode AFSK audio files, which are included in gr-APRS/WAV.
 This example is mainly for testing purposes (for example, to find the best values of Mu and Gain Mu).

 TODO